kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between Sealing and Expunging Criminal Records Kentucky

 When a record is under seal in Kentucky, it is not available to everyone in public.
-Records under seal are available only to persons with a direct stake in the record, such as the persons listed in the record and their attorneys on the case.
-By duty, the court authorities and law enforcement agencies have access to records under seal.
+Instead, sealed records are generally available only to persons with a direct stake in the record, such as the persons listed in the record and their attorneys on the case.
+Additionally, court authorities and certain law enforcement agencies may have access to records under seal.
 Sealed records, although hidden from the public, still keep all legal implications.
 Expungement in Kentucky is a permanent deletion of a criminal record that presents the involved person as though they never had one.
 It involves a complete removal from the entire system such that a background check will not yield any record of that case.

 • The name of the person involved in the record, unless said person is a juvenile